 Since 2008, the Hunter Park GardenHouse has empowered neighbors to grow, prepare, and eat healthy food to better their health and become more connected with the community.
 We are open 6 days a week, and offer a wide assortment of programs.
 Summer GardenHouse volunteer shifts are held Monday-Friday, 9:30am-12pm & 5pm-7:30pm, Saturday 9:30am-12pm.

 Allen Neighborhood Center’s Hunter Park GardenHouse is offering 5 unpaid internships this summer.
 We are able to partner with academic institutions to provide this internship for college credit.
+(Spring February – May 2018, Summer May – August 2018, or longer if possible).

 This person will serve as the Hunter Park GardenHouse Intern who will: